+Hi B., how does it feel to be March’s Poet of the Month at Cultured Vultures?
 It feels nice!
 I wanted to submit a request to be Poet of the Month last year, but I kept on forgetting.
 I have the memory of something that definitely isn’t an elephant.
 I like Cultured Vultures a lot.

+Can you tell us some more about yourself and what poetry means to you?
 My name is Brandon Diehl.
 Most people know that, but I felt like I should mention it.
 When I decided to go super public with my poetry in 2014, I opted to use “B. Diehl” because I wanted people to know who I was, but at the same time I didn’t want to make it too easy for my at-the-time boss to find me and be weirded out.
 (Especially since I wrote a lot of negative shit about my workplace back then, haha.)
 Anyway…the name stuck.

 I was born in Phillipsburg, NJ…and I still live there.
 I was diagnosed with major depression and social anxiety when I was 12, so music and literature became part of my coping mechanisms.
 Instead of people, all my best friends were punk-rock records and angst-filled novels.
 I was the vocalist of several bands that went nowhere, and I was obsessed with journaling.
 I liked pouring my emotions into lyrics, and I liked documenting everything that happened in my life.
 I had (and still have) a somewhat-irrational fear that my experiences will ultimately be pointless unless I write them down.
 (I don’t recommend this way of thinking to anyone.
 It’s unhealthy and stupid, but at least it keeps me writing.)